JavaScript

+JavaScript (JS) is a programming language and core technology of the Web, alongside HTML and CSS.
+It was created by Brendan Eich in 1995.
+Ninety-nine percent of websites use JavaScript on the client side for webpage behavior.

+Web browsers have a dedicated JavaScript engine that executes the client code.
+These engines are also utilized in some servers and a variety of apps.
+The most popular runtime system for non-browser usage is Node.js.

-JavaScript is a high-level, often just-in-time compiled language that conforms to the ECMAScript standard.
+JavaScript is a high-level, often just-in-time–compiled language that conforms to the ECMAScript standard.
 It has dynamic typing, prototype-based object-orientation, and first-class functions.
 It is multi-paradigm, supporting event-driven, functional, and imperative programming styles.
 It has application programming interfaces (APIs) for working with text, dates, regular expressions, standard data structures, and the Document Object Model (DOM).

 The ECMAScript standard does not include any input/output (I/O), such as networking, storage, or graphics facilities.
 In practice, the web browser or other runtime system provides JavaScript APIs for I/O.

-JavaScript engines were originally used only in web browsers, but are now core components of some servers and a variety of applications.
-The most popular runtime system for this usage is Node.js.

-Although Java and JavaScript are similar in name, syntax, and respective standard libraries, the two languages are distinct and differ greatly in design.
+Although Java and JavaScript are similar in name and syntax, the two languages are distinct and differ greatly in design.

 History

 Creation at Netscape

 The first popular web browser with a graphical user interface, Mosaic, was released in 1993.
-Accessible to non-technical people, it played a prominent role in the rapid growth of the nascent World Wide Web.
 The lead developers of Mosaic then founded the Netscape corporation, which released a more polished browser, Netscape Navigator, in 1994.
 This quickly became the most-used.

 During these formative years of the Web, web pages could only be static, lacking the capability for dynamic behavior after the page was loaded in the browser.
-There was a desire in the flourishing web development scene to remove this limitation, so in 1995, Netscape decided to add a scripting language to Navigator.
-They pursued two routes to achieve this: collaborating with Sun Microsystems to embed the Java programming language, while also hiring Brendan Eich to embed the Scheme language.
+There was a desire in the flourishing web development scene to remove this limitation, so in 1995, Netscape decided to add a programming language to Navigator.
+They pursued two routes to achieve this: collaborating with Sun Microsystems to embed the Java language, while also hiring Brendan Eich to embed the Scheme language.

+The goal was a "language for the masses", "to help nonprogrammers create dynamic, interactive Web sites".
 Netscape management soon decided that the best option was for Eich to devise a new language, with syntax similar to Java and less like Scheme or other extant scripting languages.
 Although the new language and its interpreter implementation were called LiveScript when first shipped as part of a Navigator beta in September 1995, the name was changed to JavaScript for the official release in December.

 The choice of the JavaScript name has caused confusion, implying that it is directly related to Java.
-At the time, the dot-com boom had begun and Java was the hot new language, so Eich considered the JavaScript name a marketing ploy by Netscape.
+At the time, the dot-com boom had begun and Java was a popular new language, so Eich considered the JavaScript name a marketing ploy by Netscape.